Authors: tutorial Amolith Seregion, and the Ubuntu App Cats

 The second file to create is the private certificate for your device.
 It will be named client1.crt where client1 is the name you gave your device.

-For example, when this user generated the config, he chose to name it UT (for Ubuntu Touch) and the resulting file was named UT.ovpn so he named the client certificate file UT.crt .
+For example, crating your own .ovpn config file, you can perhaps chose to name it UT (for Ubuntu Touch), the resulting file name will be UT.ovpn This way the name of the client certificate file will be UT.crt .

 The information for this file is the next `BEGIN CERTIFICATE` section of your .ovpn file: